harsha-sagar/reactjs-redux-tutorials/README.md

-### tech stack
-* es6, reactjs, redux

-### useful concepts -
+### Summary:
-maintaining reactjs application using redux
+Maintaining Reactjs application's state using Redux
-different branches corresponds to play around with specific feature
+Different branches corresponds to play around with different features of Redux